jonlighthall/hello/readme.md

 Alternatively, these commands can be executed by using the `make` command.

+The script files do not need to be compiled.

 ## Executing
 The compiled executables can be run using the following commands.